stratum-mining/stratum/README.md

 Exports `StandardNoiseDecoder` and `StandardSv2Decoder` they get initialized with a buffer that contain a "stream" of bytes.
-When `next_frame` is called they return either an `Sv2Frame` or and error containing the missing bytes to allow next step^1 so that the caller can fill the buffer with the missing bytes and then call it again.
+When `next_frame` is called they return either an `Sv2Frame` or and error containing the number of missing bytes to allow next step^1 so that the caller can fill the buffer with the missing bytes and then call it again.

 It also export `NoiseEncoder` and `Encoder`.